Ekbal41/napnux-docs/docs/apps/create-an-app.md

 ### Conclusion

 Congratulations!
 You've successfully created an authentication app using the Napnux framework.
 This app is now structured to handle routes, views, and static files in an organized and maintainable manner.
 You can further expand your app by adding authentication logic, views, and features as needed.
 With Napnux's modular approach, you can easily manage and extend your project by adding more apps for different functionalities.
-Happy coding!